bbclr20/OpenGL-Examples/README.md

 ### 02 GLUT Basic

-Some example of glut callback functions and camera setting.
+Some examples of glut callback functions and camera setting.

 ### 03 Vertex and Shader

-A example for drawing vertices and simple shader.
+An example for drawing vertices and simple shader.

+### 04 Buffer

+Vertex buffer object(VBO) and vertex array object(VAO).

 ## Template